224 pointsby jnsgruk2 months ago14 comments

 I with "identity based bent" you mean they are inclusive and have strong community rules, it might just be that this is normal where the Rust users are from.
 Last time I checked Rust was very popular in European countries and over here these kind of rules are pretty off the shelve standard.
 But please tell me this isn't about you calling them "woke" and confusing basic human dignity with politics.

-• __sa day ago
+• __s2 months ago

 There was recently that article about Python switching to a proof verified C crypto library.
 Yes, I welcome verified C code.
 But Rust is much easier to use instead